AdvancedPhotonSource/GSAS-II-tutorials/webdocs/install.rst

 =================================

 Previously GSAS-II was provided via an Advanced Photon Source-maintained subversion (svn) server, with differing installation processes.
 The subversion server is not longer being updated, so those installers should not be used because if GSAS-II is installed from subversion, you will not be able to update to the current GSAS-II version.
 If you previously installed GSAS-II from that server, you will be shown a message when trying to update that you should reinstall GSAS-II as described above.

+Likewise, the gsas2full installer was used to install GSAS-II from the older ``master`` branch.
+Use of this installer is discouraged.
+If you install GSAS-II from that branch, you will be be offered the opportunity to add needed Python packages and switch to the ``main`` branch when trying to update GSAS-II from the help menu.

 Installation details
 ====================================